ELELAB/helene_bachelor_project/Expression/cancer_type/DEA_getGLGC/Investigation/README.txt

 	Step 5.
 Investigate if unique DEGs are present in both tables

 	Step 6.
-Create dataframe for each method and visualize by barplots
+Create dataframe for each method and visualize by bar plots

 * OUTPUT
 Non_intersection_ID.R